Managing Director, ICT Consultant and Business Advisor

 IT Support Officer

-Supported school ICT environments across staff, students, Windows NT, Novell, hardware and software.
+Supported South Australian government school ICT environments across staff, students, administration users, Windows NT, Novell, hardware, software and network support.

 Context